libretro/docs/docs/index.md

 ![www.retroarch.com](image/branding/retroarch_banner.png)

-RetroArch is a the official reference frontend for libretro "cores": applications that include emulators, game engines, and media players.
+RetroArch is the official reference frontend for libretro "cores": applications that include emulators, game engines, and media players.
 Settings are also unified across cores with advanced features like shaders, netplay, rewinding, and more!

 ![www.libretro.com](image/branding/libretro_banner.png)